Visyond/website-hugo/site/content/pricings/pricing-page.md

       - answer: >-
           If you’d like to create and present interactive dashboards, pick one of the _Dashboard_ plans.
       - answer: >-
           If, additionally, you would like to automate spreadsheet analysis, choose one of the _Dashboards + Auto-analysis_ plans.
-      - answer: >-
-          If you want to generate financial statements, pick the _Financial Statements_ plan.
     faqSectionSubTitle: Which plan should I pick?
   - answersList:
       - answer: >-